albertofont/teradataml-docs/teradataml_user_guide/08_teradataml_DataFrame_Column.md

 | 6 | sin() | Returns the sine value. |
 | 7 | tan() | Returns the tangent value. |

+### Hyperbolic Functions
+See the Hyperbolic Functions section of Teradata Package for Python Function Reference, B700-4008) at https://docs.teradata.com/ for detailed description and usage examples of these functions.
+Hyperbolic Functions supported by DataFrame Column
 | Sr. No. | Function Name | Description |
 | ------- | ------------- | ----------- |
 | 1 | acosh() | Returns the inverse hyperbolic cosine value. |